christopherjneelankavil/cosine_similarity_images/README.md

-# Define the content for the README.md file

 # **Cosine Similarity of Images**

 This project is a simple Python program using OpenCV for finding the cosine similarity of two images.
 The code is implemented in a Jupyter Notebook and is designed to be executed in **Google Colab**.